Kgugula/Blockchain-Homework/POA_Development_Chain/userGuide.md

 ### Step 1 ###

     The first step is to initialize the first two nodes in your network.
 These nodes will be interacting with each other to mine transactions.
 In reality, your machine would represent just one node in a network containing many.
-For educational purposes, however, it is really helpful to see how these nodes interact in the blockchain, and by having two on your local machine you get somewhat of a bird's eye view.
+For educational purposes, however, it is really helpful to see how these nodes interact on the blockchain, and by having two on your local machine you get somewhat of a bird's eye view.

     After the relevant dependencies have been installed, navigate into the directory where the 'GO Ethereum Tools' are located.
 On my local they are in a folder called 'BlockchainTools.'
 From there, enter the two commands below into your terminal (Git bash on Windows).
 This will initialize the nodes on your network.